-We will start our day by visiting Blenheim Palace just north of Oxford.
-Entrance is included to the palace, the park and the gardens worth over £10.
+We will start our day by visiting Blenheim Palace just north of Oxford in Woodstock.
+Entrance is included to the palace, park and gardens.
 You will see one of the most impressive and biggest houses in all of England!

 After a minimum of 2 hours to enjoy your surroundings we will travel into a national area of outstanding beauty called The Cotswolds.
 It is full of quaint small villages with houses and churches that date back around 500 years with most buildings made in local limestone.

 A journey of 45 minutes takes you into the northern part of the Cotswolds, with views of fields and gentle rolling hills plus the "Old English" style villages.
 We will stop at one of the prettiest and best of all these villages: Bourton on the Water.
 After a quick walking tour you have time for lunch and free time to enjoy any of the attractions, sights or events on offer.
 You will have about 2 hours at this destination for free time.

 Departure will late afternoon about 4.15pm taking a journey this time through the southern part of the Cotswolds before finishing in Oxford just after 5pm and Bournemouth around 7pm.